BiAPoL/blog/marcelo_zoccoler/entry_user_interf3/Readme.md

 Here we are specifying that `image` is a data from a napari image layer (`ImageData`), `delta` is `float`, `new_level` is `integer` and the output `label_image` will hold data from a napari labels layer (`LabelsData`).

 You may have noticed that we placed `new_level` as input instead of output.
-That's because magicgui creates widgets (like buttons, bars, etc) based on the input variables.
+That's because magicgui creates widgets (like buttons, sliders, etc) based on the input variables.

-Now, here it comes the one-liner 🥁🥁:
+Now, here it comes... the one-liner: 🥁🥁

 `flood_widget = magicgui(flood)`